benva/robot-game/README.md

 ##COMPILING & RUNNING

-This program is to be compiled and run on a linux machine.
+This program is to be compiled and run on a Linux machine.
 There is a makefile included in this directory.
 Run it like any other makefile:

 `make`

-And to remove all object files, exectuables, etc, run:

-`make clean`

-This will produce an exectuable named 'Game'.
+This will produce an executable named 'Game'.
 Run with:

 `./Game`

-All required features were implemented.
-BONUS: Imported 'cool' looking robot designed using a modelling package
+And to remove all object files, executables, etc, run:

+`make clean`

 ##GAME CONTROLS
 ```
-Arrow keys:	move around
+ARROWS:	    Move around
-Space Bar:	Shoot
+SPACE BAR:	Shoot
-r:    		Reset game
+R:    		Reset game
 ```

 ##SECRET CONTROLS
-###(used for debugging and test, not for gameplay)
+Used for debugging and test, not for gameplay
 ```
-b:     		generate a new bot in one room
+B:          Generate a new bot in one room
-F1:		go into arial view over player
+F1:         Go into arial view over player
-Left Mouse btn:	Hold and drag to view from above
+L MOUSE:    Hold and drag to view from above
 ```